OpenTechSchool/python-data-intro/core/text-files.md

 Have another look at the one-character-per-line code example from earlier in this chapter.
 Can you modify it to read from the file line by line instead of character by character?

+Hint: In IPython Notebook, you can copy a whole cell by choosing Edit -> Copy Cell.
+That way you can keep the character-per-line example unmodified and create a new cell for the line by line code.

 ### Solution:

     f = open("months.txt")